morganlee123/evector/README.md

-# E-Vector: Fixed Dimensions Representations Encoding Speaker Identity in Emotive Settings.
+# E-Vector: Fixed-Dimension Representations Encoding Speaker Identity in Affective Settings.
 ## Morgan Sandler
 This is mostly my thesis work!
 This repo is under construction.
 More details to come soon.
 Experimental Data is not included with this repository (Just code/figures/etc.).
 If you would like pre-trained models, please reach out to sandle20@msu.edu.